algorich/notifly/README.md

   - Data: hash where you can store more info about the notification
   - Template (**required**): template html that the notification will use
   - Read: attribute that shows if the receiver read the notification
+  - If and Unless: used to create notifications conditionally

 Install